Have you always wondered what the Paleo diet is all about?

 Relatively speaking, grains are pretty new for us and studies keep leading to the conclusion that maybe they’re not so great after all.

-I don’t know.
-I don’t want to eat salads or chicken breasts and broccoli every day.
+Do I have to eat salads or chicken breasts and broccoli every day?

 I’ve been obsessed with food my whole adult life.
-I’ve been cooking and baking for almost twenty years.
+I’ve been cooking and baking for over twenty years.
 There’s no way I could make myself choke down a plain chicken breast every day.

 All those proteins listed up there?